Introduction

 sudo useradd -m -d /opt/tomcat -U -s /bin/false tomcat

-The above command will create a user and group with the name “tomcat” in your system.
+The aforementioned command will add a user and group to your system called “tomcat.”

 Step 3 – Install Tomcat 10